 Loses the talent (Not just money, but opportunity and blessings that go with it).
 Sees his talent given to one who has 10.
 We have trouble with this verse, doesn't seem fair!

 The explanation for this action in verse 29:

 For to everyone who has, more shall be given, and he will have an abundance; but from the one who does not have, even what he does have shall be taken away.

-Principle of the rich getting richer and the poor getting poorer.
-In society we try to relieve the plight of the poor and this is right and according to God's principles in the Bible.
+The principle of the rich getting richer and the poor getting poorer.
+In society, we try to relieve the plight of the poor and this is right and according to God's principles in the Bible.
 We are our brother's keepers.
 We should love our neighbors as ourselves.
 But Jesus is not laying down a principle for social justice in this parable; He's explaining how things work in the kingdom of heaven!

 For example. those who come to church regularly (am/pm/wed/devos/fellowship) grow in spiritual knowledge, wisdom, patience, joy, love, peace, ability to live successful Christian lives because they feed on the word regularly.
 Their blessings don't just add up - they multiply - there is a quantum leap in their growth.

 On the other hand those who are unfaithful and sporadic become weaker and weaker, either become bored with religion or muddled in sinfulness and the world until they have no strength left to believe and fall away.